programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 You should see a long list of files appear on screen that are part of the distribution.
 The `Software` directory will now contain a new directory called `geoparser-v1.1`.
 It contains:

 * `README:` a file with basic instructions for how to run the Geoparser
 * `bin:` a set of executables, programs to be run by a computer, for different operating systems.
-We provide executables for Linux (x86_64) and MacOSX.
+There are executables for Linux (x86_64) and MacOSX.
 * `in:` a directory with example input files
 * `lib:` a set of libraries required for various processing steps
 * `out:` a directory with example output files